MidoAhmed/explore-design-system/README.md

 - This is the most time-consuming option, it offers complete control and customization but can be time-consuming and may require more development effort.

-_2nd option_ — use a UI Libraries/CSS Frameworks —
+_2nd option_ — use an existing UI library —

 - This is the fastest option, but it gives you the least control over the final product.